suzuran7053/PHP_projects/README.md

 Hello!
 Welcome to my PHP project repository.<br>
 Here are some source files of my PHP projects.
 I have put my code files into here to show my coding skills for any potential employer.<br>
-You can have a quick look at some demo-screenshots of each projects, they are in a directory named 'demo-screenshots.'<br>
+You can have a quick look at some <strong>demo-screenshots</strong> of each projects, they are in a directory named 'demo-screenshots.'<br>